jackpal/AmahTV/README.md

 + "Add" is a button that will add the new video to the list of videos.
 The Add button will be greyed out until you have entered a name and a link.

-+ "Cancel" is a button that will dismiss the "Add video" sheet without adding a video.

 + "Name" is a text field for the name of the video.
 The name can be anything you like.
 Keep the name short.
 Short names are easier to read in the user interface.

 + "YouTube link or video ID" is a text field for the "link" or "video ID" of the YouTube video.
 You can paste or type the desired link or Video ID of the channel here.